byeongseomin51/FHE_Conv_MatVecMul/README.md

 Since Lattigo is based on go language, go language has to be installed to run our program.

+Since we have to use Lattigo library to run the code, our implementation's location is fixed at supplementary/examples/rotopt/.

 ## run
 You can run rotation optimized convolution test function as below.
 ```